klava0303/quantinuum/README.md

 2. Adding a product to the shopping cart
 3. Placing an order

+When a test fails, a bug report is created in xls format.
+The test environment can be configured by changing the base URL in the .env file.
+The test suite is ran automatically (via Github Actions), every day at noon from Monday to Friday.

-In order to run the tests, you need to follow the next steps:
+In order to run the tests locally, you need to follow the next steps:

 ## Clone The Repo